-Retirement-planning guides often urge retirees to factor in changes in other expenses, such as commuting, clothes for work, and meals out while on the job or due to busy work schedules.
+Retirement-planning guides often urge retirees to factor in changes in other expenses, such as commuting, clothes for work, and meals out while on the job.
 For some households, these expense changes may be minimal, but for others they may be more substantial.
 In his paper, Blanchett cited previous research pointing to food costs as one of the expense items likely to decline the most in retirement; one paper showed a 5% to 10% drop in food expenditures for households following retirement, while another showed a 6% decline.
 Not only do retirees have more time to prepare food at home than they did while they were working, the researchers conjectured, but they also have more time to shop for grocery bargains.

 As with housing costs, lifestyle-related outlays aren't guaranteed to decline in retirement, so don't assume a reduction in yours without crunching the numbers.
 If a heavy travel schedule or an expensive hobby is on your retirement to-do list, you might see any cost reductions on line items like food offset by increased expenditures elsewhere.

 Thus far, we've focused on ways that retirees might expect to see their expenses drop in retirement.
 But there's one major area where they're likely to increase, and that's in the realm of healthcare.
-A recent Fidelity study showed that the average out-of-pocket healthcare outlay for a retired couple was nearly $300,000, and that figure doesn't even include long-term care expenditures.
+A recent Fidelity study showed that the average out-of-pocket healthcare outlay for a retired couple was $315,000, and that figure doesn't even include long-term-care expenditures.

-Blanchett's paper also showed that healthcare expenditures are a bigger share of the consumption basket for elderly households in the Bureau of Labor Statistics' Consumer Price Index calculations; on average, older adults devote almost twice as much of their outlays to healthcare expenditures than is the case for the general population.
-Blanchett also notes that increases in healthcare costs at large are a key reason that the CPI-E has tended to be about 5% higher than the general inflation rate.
+It's also worth noting that healthcare expenditures are a bigger share of the consumption basket for elderly households in the Bureau of Labor Statistics' Consumer Price Index calculations; on average, older adults devote 12% of their outlays to healthcare expenditures, whereas that figure is less than 9% for the general population.

-Not only have healthcare costs outstripped the general inflation rate, but they also tend to trend up through retirees' own life cycles.
+Additionally, they also tend to trend up through retirees' lifecycles.
 Higher healthcare costs later in life are the key reason Blanchett identified what he calls the retirement spending smile.
 That's the tendency for household expenses to be on the high side just after retirement (when spending on travel and leisure is apt to be high), dip in midretirement, then head back up toward the end of life as healthcare costs increase.
-If you're someone who's going without long-term care insurance, in particular, recognize that your household's total healthcare-related outlay could spike dramatically toward the end of your or your partner's life.
+If you're someone who's going without long-term-care insurance, in particular, recognize that your household's total healthcare-related outlay could spike dramatically toward the end of your or your partner's life.